kalyanbhetwal/W-kNN-for-wifi-data/README.md

 # W-kNN-for-wifi-data

-This project implements indoor navigation system using smart phone in existing WLAN infrastructure.
+This project implements an indoor navigation system using a smartphone sensor in existing WLAN infrastructure.